RazrFalcon/libsvgdom/README.md

 There will be no comparisons with other XML parsers since they do not parse SVG data.
 And no comparisons with other SVG parsers, since there are no such\*.

-Note that most of the time is spend in a string to number and a number to string conversions.
+Note that most of the time is spent in a string to number and a number to string conversions.

 It's still not as fast as I want, but here are some stats using *resave* example: